Red Hat OpenStack Application and VNF Policy Guide

 Chapter 3.
 Testing requirements for Red Hat OpenStack Platform Application

 The RHOSP Application Testing Requirements will be required and provided by Red Hat in a test plan for each certification.
 The following tests are explained in Certification tests of this guide.

 - VNF Configuration Testing Report Test (for VNF only)

-Partners are expected to perform System Report, Supportability, and Director test for a regular RHOSP application.
-However, for VNF certification along with these three test Partners also need to perform the VNF Testing Configuration report test.
+You are expected to perform System Report, Supportability, and Director test for a regular RHOSP application.
+For VNF certification along with these three test you also need to perform the VNF Testing Configuration report test.

 The Red Hat OpenStack application policy includes multiple tests each with a series of subtests and checks.
 Different certifications will require different tests.
 Following are the certification tests:

 The System Report test, also known as openstack/sosreport, captures the basic sosreport.
 Red Hat uses a tool called sos to collect the configuration and diagnostics information from a Red Hat Enterprise Linux(RHEL) system, and to assist the customers in troubleshooting their system by following the recommended practices.

 The system report subtest ensures that the sos tool functions as expected on the image or system and captures a basic sosreport.

 - A basic sosreport can be captured from the system under test

 - The test status will be PASS if a valid rpm version captures and collects the openstack data.